 Moisture and Vinyl Adhesive

-Purchase a vinyl with built-in mildicides that won't allow mold growth.
-Buy an adhesive that has a sealant built in, making sure it is compatible to the flooring.
-If your concrete floor is too damp, consider other flooring options, like tile.
-You'll usually get the best results from tearing up an existing floor before installing new (and most flooring manufacturers will not honor warranties on material installed over old flooring).
-However, there are times when it is advisable, for example, to encapsulate old flooring containing asbestos or to add an extra level of moisture protection.
+Purchase a vinyl with built-in mildicides that won’t allow mold growth.
+Buy an adhesive that has a sealant built in, making sure it is compatible with the flooring.
+If your concrete subfloor is too damp, consider other options, like tile.
+You’ll usually get the best results from tearing up an existing floor before installing new (and most flooring manufacturers will not honor warranties on material installed over old flooring).
+However, there are times when installing over old flooring is advisable, for example, to encapsulate old material containing asbestos or to add an extra level of moisture protection.

 Moisture and Alkalinity

-Another important factor that can be overlooked is the concrete's alkalinity.
+Another important factor that can be overlooked is the concrete’s alkalinity.
 Concrete naturally has a high alkaline content.
-This isn't something to be concerned about, as the alkaline levels usually drop to acceptable levels over time.
-Sometimes this drop doesn't occur or doesn't occur soon enough or to the extent needed to protect your vinyl flooring.
+This isn’t something to be concerned about as the alkaline levels usually drop to acceptable levels over time.
+Sometimes this drop doesn’t occur or doesn’t occur soon enough or to the extent needed to protect your vinyl flooring.
 An alkaline subfloor will attract and trap moisture.
-This moisture mixed with the alkaline can cause adhesion failure and discoloration.
-You can test your floor with a pH test kit, similar to the one that's used for swimming pools.
+This moisture can cause adhesion failure and discoloration.
+You can test your floor with a pH test kit, similar to the one that’s used for swimming pools.

 Sealing out Moisture